 llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Having an llms.txt is good.
-Having an llms.txt that AI systems can actually use is better.
-This guide shows the typical mistakes and explains what really belongs in the file — and what does not.
+Having one that is well-structured and up to date is even better.
+This guide shows the typical mistakes and explains what belongs in the file – and what does not.

 The 5 most common mistakes